onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 even if you don't want to participate in the system - if you're important enough the system will construct a representation of you whether you like it or not - based on your expressed opinions outside of it.
 There is no escaping - if you're important you'll go in the ledger of record.

-Solving the Meta/Meaning Crisis

 Social resonance and coherence

-the function of religion is to solve a thermodynamic problem - it scales empathy, provides a common worldview and coherence, and a source of authority for coordination - everything else "like an afterlife" was in service to these fundamental goals

 Making the Collective Unconscious Conscious
     Karl jung - until you make the unconscious conscious…